-2. In a second large pot or dutch oven, add the garlic, leeks, fennel bulb and olive oil.
+2. Next, you’ll sauté the aromatics for the beet risotto.
+In a second large pot, add the garlic, leeks, fennel bulb and olive oil.
 Sauté over medium-low heat for 5 minutes.

-3. Add the arborio rice to the pot.
-Stir constantly for 3 minutes over low heat.
+3. Add the arborio rice to the pot with the sauteéd garlic, leeks, etc. Stir constantly for 3 minutes over low heat.

-4. Add the wine to the pot and turn up the heat to medium.
+4. Add the wine to the pot with the rice and turn up the heat to medium.
 Continue stirring until the rice absorbs the wine.

-5. Place a ladle in the hot broth.
-Add 2 ladles of hot broth into the pot with the rice.
+5. Add 2 ladles of hot broth into the pot with the rice.
 Stir constantly until 75% of the broth is absorbed by the rice.
 Then, add another 2 ladles of hot broth.
 Again, stir constantly until 75% of the broth is absorbed by the rice.
 Continue with this process until you get to the last 2 ladles of broth.

-7. Remove the beet risotto from the stove.
-Add the fresh dill and lemon juice.
-Stir until well incorporated.
+7. Remove the pot from the stove.
+Stir in the fresh dill and lemon juice.

-8. Taste, and adjust flavors, if necessary (more salt? more lemon juice?).
-Top with some additional chopped dill.
-Serve as a main dish or side dish.
+8. Taste the vegan beetroot risotto, and adjust flavors, if necessary (more salt or lemon juice?).
+Top with additional chopped dill.
+Serve.